Charters and Caldicott: Radio appearances

-In mid-production on Rogue's Gallery, Radford died suddenly of a heart attack at age 55, leaving Wayne to complete the adventure on his own.
+In mid-production on Rogue's Gallery, Radford died suddenly of a heart attack, aged 55, leaving Wayne to complete the adventure on his own.

 Other portrayals

 Hammer Films' 1979 version of The Lady Vanishes cast Arthur Lowe as Charters and Ian Carmichael as Caldicott.

 In 1985 a BBC television series, Charters and Caldicott, was set in the modern day and starred Robin Bailey as Charters and Michael Aldridge as Caldicott.

-The BBC's 2013 telemovie of The Lady Vanishes was based on Ethel Lina White's novel The Wheel Spins rather than Hitchcock's film, so Charters and Caldicott were not included.
+The BBC's 2013 telemovie The Lady Vanishes was based directly on Ethel Lina White's novel The Wheel Spins, rather than on Hitchcock's film, and consequently Charters and Caldicott were not included.